-In April of 2017, Villainesse was again named a finalist in the Canon Media Awards, this time for both the Best Blog and Best Editorial Campaign or Project categories.
+In 2017, Villainesse was named a finalist in the Canon Media Awards, for both the Best Blog and Best Editorial Campaign or Project categories.
 It went on to win the Best Blog Award, just two years after its creation.
 Lizzie was also named a finalist in the Opinion Writer - General category for her work as an opinion columnist for the Weekend Herald, an award she went on to win.